sagadana/migrator/README.md

 - Parallel Procesing: Break data into chunks and load in parallel
 - Continuous Replication: Watch for new changes and replicate them

-## Terms
+## Terminologies

-**State Store**: Used for storing migration & replication states **Datasource**: Connector to data origin.
-E.g Database, File, Bucket **Pipeline**: Migration or Replication integration to transfer data from one datasource to another
+- **State Store**: Used for storing migration & replication states
+- **Datasource**: Connector to data origin.
+E.g Database, File, Bucket
+- **Pipeline**: Migration or Replication integration to transfer data from one datasource to another

 ## Datasources